Community Right to Bid: assets of community value

 Notice of intention to dispose of an asset of community value

-We have received notification from the owner of intention to dispose the following assets:
+We have received notification from the owners of intention to dispose the following assets: